anikettuli/gemini2e2erc/LAST_24_HOURS_CHANGES.md

     -   **Why it helps:** Users can now see the visual map location immediately before browsing the detailed list, creating a more logical flow.
     -   **Importance:** **Medium**.

+-   **Hours & Information Relocation**
+    -   **What I did:** Moved the "Main Center & Hours" information from the Locations page to the very top of the Home page (just below the opening greeting).
+    -   **Why it helps:** This puts the most important information—where we are and when we are open—front and center.
+Visitors no longer have to hunt through the "Locations" tab to find out how to visit the main center.
+    -   **Importance:** **High**.

 -   **Contact Form Update**
     -   **What I did:** Added a "Need Collection Boxes" option to the subject dropdown.
     -   **Why it helps:** Streamlines requests for collection boxes, ensuring they get routed correctly.